“Mesmerizing, sensational, and timely! The cast, to a person, sounds fantastic. The cumulative effect of all this stagecraft is a powerful one.”

 Director and choreographer, Bill T. Jones, discusses the issues of faith and forgiveness at the heart of Watch Night with faith leaders invited by PAC NYC’s anchor alliance partner, the Interfaith Center of New York.

-Contains depictions and references to white supremacy, racism, violence and derogatory language.
+Contains depictions and references to anti-Black racism, antisemitism, violence, and mature language.

 Bill T. Jones